When we first started optimizing WordPress sites, we quickly realized WooCommerce stores face unique speed challenges.

 5. Choose a Faster Loading WooCommerce Theme

-When choosing themes for their WooCommerce stores, many beginners end up choosing the fanciest theme with a ton of bells and whistles.
+When choosing themes for their WooCommerce stores, many beginners choose the fanciest theme with the most features.

-WordPress themes are meant to control only your website’s and WooCommerce store’s appearance, not add features.
+WordPress themes are meant to control only your website’s appearance, not add functionality.
+For features, you should use specific plugins.

-If you need quick theme recommendations, we recommend Astra or simply use SeedProd to create a custom WooCommerce theme without any code (drag & drop page builder).
+If you need quick theme recommendations, we recommend Botiga.
+You can also use SeedProd to create a custom, lightweight WooCommerce theme without any code.

 Do you need to design individual pages?
 Take a look at Thrive Architect.
 It comes with dozens of high-quality templates designed for conversions.